angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/add-http-client.md

 ## Inject the HttpClient service

+#### Instructions

-Open the `src/app/task.service.ts` file.
+1. Open the `src/app/task.service.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"Import the HttpClient service": 2-3} ins={"Inject the HttpClient service": 10-12}
 import { Injectable } from '@angular/core';